Release roadmap¶

 Beaker 0.12 made it easier for users to switch between production and development Beaker instances.
 It has three key elements:

-• A new script was added to the Beaker server tools, which allows a system administrator to update the task library from the task library of another Beaker instance
+- A new script was added to the Beaker server tools, which allows a system administrator to update the task library from the task library of another Beaker instance

-• The Beaker client configuration architecture was adjusted to make it easy to provide a system wide site specific configuration file, rather than requiring each user to define their own configuration
+parameter which makes it easy to run a command against a Beaker instance other than the one in the system or user configuration file. - The Beaker client configuration architecture was adjusted to make it easy to provide a system wide site specific configuration file, rather than requiring each user to define their own configuration

 See the Beaker 0.12 Release Notes for details.

-Earlier public releases
+Earlier public releases¶

 For details of all releases back to 0.9.0 (1st June, 2012), refer to the release download page.